 If you live in an apartment or have limited access to outdoor spaces, indoor puppy training is necessary.
 Set up a safe space for your pup where they can play, rest, and relieve themselves without causing any damage to your home.
 Provide plenty of chew toys and puzzle games to keep them entertained while you’re not around.
 Also, consider using pee pads or litter boxes for easy cleanup in case of accidents.

-In conclusion, remember that dog training isn’t just about teaching your pup tricks or behaviors.
+In summary, remember that dog training isn’t just about teaching your pup tricks or behaviors.
 It’s also about building a strong bond based on trust, respect, and communication.
 Be patient, consistent, and kind, and you’ll see results in no time!

-Other Questions People Ask
+People Also Ask